jamiewbarnett/t-ISSM/README.md

 # Task 4: Analyse your results

+Once you have run your simulations, it is time to analyse your results.
+Try to make comparisons between our different simulations and use a variety of different types of plots/graphs.

-There are several scripts, detailed below, that you can use to help you analyse your results:
+There are several scripts included in t-ISSM, detailed below, that you can use to help you analyse your results:

 1) `plot_outlines` - This creates a plot showing velocities and glacier geometry along a 2D flowline for every output step in your simulation.
 Usage is as follows: `plot_outlines(md,'EXPFILE')`, where the second argument is the path to the .exp file detailing your flowline.
 2) `plot_output` - This creates a series of line plots showing how several variables evolve with time during your simulation.
 Usage is as follows: `plot_output` (no input variables required, but assumes a model named 'md' is loaded into the workspace).
 3) `export_csv` - This allows you to export results to a .csv file, for further analysis/ plotting in a program of your choice.
 Usage is as follows: `export_csv(md,'flowline')`.

 You can also make plots directly in matlab, for example via using the `plotmodel()` command.
-Examples of this command being can be seen in the `runme` file.
+Examples of this command being used can be seen at the end of most Steps in the `runme` file.

 A helpful resource for plotting tips is the ISSM website [here](https://issm.jpl.nasa.gov/documentation/plotmatlab/).

 # Task 5: Make a presentation

 - Each group should make a c.
 20-25 minute presentation about their modelling project
+- Every group member should take part in the oral presentation
 - Include the following in your presentations:
     - Background on your glacier
     - Scientific questions
-    - Model set-up xperimental design; how did your set up your model to address your chosen question(s)?
+    - Model set-up and experimental design; how did your set up your model to address your chosen question(s)?
       - Also include information on forcings here (e.g. SMB, melt rates)
     - Results
     - Conclusions and what you would do next if you had more time